 Supply Chain Management Courses: Work Profiles

-The aim of supply chain management courses is not only to familiarise students with the basic techniques of maintaining the flow of supplies but also to equip them with the skills that can help in reducing the supply chain costs throughout the process.
+The aim of supply chain management courses is not only to familiarise students with the basic techniques of maintaining the flow of supplies but also to equip them with the skills that can help in reducing supply chain costs throughout the process.
 As a supply chain professional, you will be required to give input in inventory planning, management, and storage; sourcing of raw materials and goods production, and overseeing transportation and logistics.
-Given below are some of the job profiles you can work on.
+Below are some of the job profiles you can work on.

 - Purchasing Agent: As a purchasing agent, you will be responsible for procuring raw materials and equipment for manufacturing goods.
 You will also be required to negotiate with the vendors and dealers.

 - Operations Manager: The primary responsibilities include heading the production team, overseeing the overall manufacturing process, and reviewing performances.

 - Supply Chain Manager: The primary duties of a supply chain manager are to handle, coordinate, limit costs, and increase the overall productivity of the company.

 The graduates of the Supply Chain Management course get a wide range of job opportunities across the globe.
 Below is a list of some of the top employment agencies that seek out qualified candidates.